Christar U.S. Director

 Dr. Greg Parsons

-Greg is the Global Director of Frontier Ventures (formerly US Center of World Missions) in Pasadena, California where he has served since 1982.
+Greg is the director of global connections of Frontier Ventures (formerly the U.S. Center for World Mission) in Pasadena, California, where he has served since 1982.
 Greg is Chancellor and Ralph D. Winter Associate Professor of Intercultural Studies as well as a member of the Board of William Carey International University.
-He teaches in the Perspectives on the World Christian Movement course and served on the boards of CrossGlobal Link and The Mission Exchange.
+He also teaches in the Perspectives on the World Christian Movement course and serves on the board of Missio Nexus.

 Dr. Samuel Barkat

-Sam is the Executive Director, Institute for Collaborative Engagement.
+Sam is the Executive Director of the Institute for Collaborative Engagement.
 In that capacity he works with national and international organizations and institutions.
-He has served as Provost of Nyack College, NY and as Vice President and Director of Multi-Ethnic Ministries of Inter-Varsity in charge of multi-ethnic ministries.
+He has served as provost of Nyack College, NY and as vice president and Director of Multi-Ethnic Ministries of InterVarsity.

 A native of Sialkot, Pakistan, Sam has taught Urdu in a language school in Pakistan and has trained cross-cultural workers.
 He is a graduate of Tennessee Temple College and received a Ph.D. in psychology from the University of Tennessee.
-He has been involved in higher education for 35 years including teaching psychology at Kings College.
-Sam is a licensed psychologist.
+He has been involved in higher education for 35 years including teaching psychology at King’s College.
+Sam is a licensed psychologist and also serves on the Christar International Board.

 Mr. Scott Holbrook

-Scott is the President/CEO of Avant Ministries.
+Scott is the president/CEO of Avant Ministries.
 He is also employed as an adjunct professor at a local community college where he has taught for 32 years.
-He has been chairman of the CrossGlobal Link Business Administration Committee for 21 years.
-He also served as a member of the ECFA Standards Committee for six years and sits on the Board of Missio Nexus.
-Scott is a Certified Public Accountant, has been a registered stockbroker, and formerly a licensed real estate agent.
-Scott received a BA in economics in 1977 and an MBA in 1981 from the State University of New York at Buffalo.
-He also attended the University of Missouri at Kansas City where he studied accounting.
+He has been chairman of the CrossGlobal Link Business Administration Committee for 21 years, sits on the Board of Missio Nexus and also served as a member of the ECFA Standards Committee for six years.
+Scott is a Certified Public Accountant, has been a registered stockbroker and was formerly a licensed real estate agent.
+Scott received a Bachelor of Arts in economics in 1977 and an MBA in 1981 from the State University of New York at Buffalo.
+He also attended the University of Missouri at Kansas City, where he studied accounting.

 Rev. Peter J. Hwang

-Peter serves as pastor of the First Korean Baptist Church of Philadelphia, which he founded in 1979.
-He is the President of the Korean Southern Baptist Mission Board and president of Korean Pastors of Greater Philadelphia.
-In addition, he serves as a board member for several organizations, including the Metropolitan Church Council of Philadelphia, Leader’s Forum, and Philadelphia Leadership Foundation.
-Peter received his M.Div.
-Degree from Eastern Baptist Theological Seminary.
+Born in South Korea, Peter serves as the senior pastor of the First Korean Baptist Church of Philadelphia, which he founded in 1979.
+He has also served as an officer in various positions, including president, in the Council of Korean Southern Baptist Churches in America, a denomination of over 800 churches.
+In addition, he is president of the Friendship Council of U.S.A. and has served on the board of numerous organizations.
+Peter received his Master of Divinity from Eastern Baptist Theological Seminary.

 Dr. C. Gordon Olson

 Gordon has been a friend of Christar for many years.
-He ministered in various capacities in Pakistan.
-He founded the Pakistan Fellowship of Evangelical Students and was active as a preacher/teacher with the Pakistan Brethren Assemblies.
-After overseas service, Gordon worked for 23 years as professor of missions, theology and Bible at Northeastern Bible College and for three years as academic dean.
+He ministered in various capacities in Pakistan, including founding the Pakistan Fellowship of Evangelical Students, and was active as a preacher/teacher with the Pakistan Brethren Assemblies.
+After overseas service, Gordon worked for 23 years as a professor of missions, theology and Bible at Northeastern Bible College and for three years as academic dean.
 He has also pastored several churches in the northern New Jersey and Brooklyn areas.

-Gordon has a BS in chemical engineering, and worked in the engineering field while attending Dallas Theological Seminary.
-He earned his Th.M from the Seminary in 1955.
-In 1988, he earned a D.Miss from Trinity Evangelical Divinity School.
+Gordon has a Bachelor of Science in chemical engineering, and worked in the engineering field while attending Dallas Theological Seminary.
+He earned his Master of Theology from the seminary in 1955, and in 1988, earned a Master of Divinity from Trinity Evangelical Divinity School.
 For 10 years, Gordon was a Bible answer man for a family radio station, WFME, in the New York area.
 His textbook, What in the World is God Doing? is the standard introduction to missions textbook on over 100 seminary and Bible college campuses.